UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 ### RegionalConstraint

 Definition of a regional validity of a fare.
-The regional validity constraint is defined by an entry connection point and an exit connection point to combine this regional validity with other regional validities of other carriers and the specification of the regional validity that is sued and described in IRS 90918-4 for ticket control.
+The regional validity constraint is defined by an entry connection point and an exit connection point to combine this regional validity with other regional validities of other carriers and the specification of the regional validity that is sued and described in *IRS 90918-4* for ticket control.
 The entry or exit connection point might be missing in case the fare cannot be combined or can be combined on one side only.

 | Content | Description |
 |---|---|
 | `entryConnectionPoint` | Defines the connection point for connecting this fare at the start of regional validity (see ConnectionPoint)
 | `exitConnectionPoint` | Defines the connection point for connecting this fare at the start of regional validity (see ConnectionPoint)
-| `regionalValidity` | Definition of the regional validity as defined in IRS 90918-4.
-I provide data structures for zones, Lines, train links, geographical polygons and routes.
+| `regionalValidity` | Definition of the regional validity as defined in *IRS 90918-4*.
+It provide data structures for zones, Lines, train links, geographical polygons and routes.

 The connection points are included for combining regions.
 When combining two regional validities from two carriers the connection points will disappear in the combined data structure for bar codes and ticket control and from the textual description for the passenger.